Features

 Discovery before execution

-The documented workflow starts with ontology, classifies intent, loads the query spec when needed, and then builds the tool call.
+The documented workflow starts with schema, classifies intent, loads the query spec when needed, and then builds the tool call.

 How it works